-Choose menu "Forwarding $\rightarrow$ DMZ", you can view and configure DMZ host in the screen (shown in Figure 4-35).
+Choose menu "Forwarding \rightarrow DMZ", you can view and configure DMZ host in the screen as shown in Figure 4-36.
 The DMZ host feature allows one local host to be exposed to the Internet for a special-purpose service such as Internet gaming or videoconferencing.
 DMZ host forwards all the ports at the same time.
 Any PC whose port is being forwarded must have its DHCP client function disabled and should have a new static IP Address assigned to it because its IP Address may be changed when using the DHCP function.

 DMZ

-Current DMZ Status: O Enable Disable

-DMZ Host IP Address: 0.0.0.0
+Current DMZ Status: DMZ Host IP Address: ○ Enable

 Save

-Figure 4-35 DMZ
+Figure 4-36 DMZ